Lens (vertebrate anatomy): Development

 Additional fibers are derived from lens epithelial cells located at the lens equator.
 These cells lengthen towards the front and back wrapping around fibers already laid down.
 The new fibers need to be longer to cover earlier fibers but as the lens gets larger the ends of the newer fibers no longer reach as far towards the front and back of the lens.
 The lens fibers that do not reach the poles form tight, interdigitating seams with neighboring fibers.
-These seams being less crystalline then the bulk of the lens are more visible and are termed "sutures".
+These seams being less crystalline than the bulk of the lens are more visible and are termed "sutures".
 The suture patterns become more complex as more layers of lens fibers are added to the outer portion of the lens.

 The lens continues to grow after birth, with the new secondary fibers being added as outer layers.
 New lens fibers are generated from the equatorial cells of the lens epithelium, in a region referred to as the "germinative zone" and "bow region".
 The lens epithelial cells elongate, lose contact with the capsule and epithelium at the back and front of the lens, synthesize crystallin, and then finally lose their nuclei (enucleate) as they become mature lens fibers.
 In humans, as the lens grows by laying down more fibers through to early adulthood, the lens becomes more ellipsoid in shape.
 After about age 20 the lens grows rounder again and the iris is very important for this development.

 Several proteins control the embryonic development of the lens though PAX6 is considered the master regulator gene of this organ.
 Other effectors of proper lens development include the Wnt signaling components BCL9 and Pygo2.
 The whole process of differentiation of the epithelial cells into crystallin filled fiber cells without organelles occurs within the confines of the lens capsule.
 Older cells cannot be shed and are instead internalized towards the center of the lens.
 This process results in a complete temporally layered record of the differentiation process from the start at the lens surface to the end at the lens center.
 The lens is therefore valuable to scientists studying the process of cell differentiation.